-- Check the person's airway (open if necessary); check breathing and circulation.
-If necessary, begin rescue breathing, cardiopulmonary resuscitation (CPR), or bleeding control.
+Check the person's airway (open if necessary); check breathing and circulation.
+If necessary, begin rescue breathing, cardiopulmonary resuscitation (

 - Try to calm and reassure the person as much as possible.
 Amputation is painful and very frightening.

 - Control bleeding by applying direct pressure to the wound.
 Raise the injured area.
 If bleeding continues, recheck the source of the bleeding and reapply direct pressure, with help from someone who is not tired.
 If the person has life-threatening bleeding, a tight bandage or tourniquet will be easier to use than direct pressure on the wound.
 However, using a tight bandage for a long time may do more harm than good.

 - Save any severed body parts and make sure they stay with the person.
 If possible, remove any dirty material that can contaminate the wound, then gently rinse the body part if the cut end is dirty.

 - Wrap the severed part in a clean, damp cloth, place it in a sealed plastic bag and place the bag in an ice water bath.